MIT researchers design a tiny computer chip for drones as small as a fingernail

 The chip isn’t bound for mini-drones just yet.
 The team’s proof-of-concept will be a miniature race car with an onboard camera that’ll stream live video.
 Next, it’s planning to build it into an actual drone.

-“I can imagine applying this chip to low-energy robotics, like flapping-wing vehicles the size of your fingernail, or lighter-than-air vehicles like weather balloons, that have to go for months on one battery,” Karaman said.
+“I can imagine applying this chip to low-energy robotics, like flapping-wing vehicles the size of your fingernail, or lighter-than-air vehicles like weather balloons that have to go for months on one battery,” Karaman said.
 “Or imagine medical devices like a little pill you swallow, that can navigate in an intelligent way on very little battery so it doesn’t overheat in your body.
 The chips we are building can help with all of these.”